😂How to add man and zip to "git bash" nén zip, tar, extract zip (ok)

 6. Extract bzip2.dll to your mingw64\bin folder (same folder as above: C:\Program Files\Git\mingw64\bin)

-ShareImprove this answerFollowedited Jan 7, 2022 at 18:51Mickverm's user avatarMickverm8677 bronze badgesanswered Apr 18, 2019 at 15:49NSjonas's user avatarNSjonas10.2k88 gold badges6060 silver badges9292 bronze badges
+Sharearrow-up-rightImprove this answerarrow-up-rightFollowedited Jan 7, 2022 at 18:51arrow-up-rightMickverm's user avatararrow-up-rightMickvermarrow-up-right8677 bronze badgesanswered Apr 18, 2019 at 15:49NSjonas's user avatararrow-up-rightNSjonasarrow-up-right10.2k88 gold badges6060 silver badges9292 bronze badges

-Add a comment55
+Add a commentarrow-up-right55

 7-zip can be added to gitbash as follows: